Aims of the Qualification

 - 3 hours of assessment (directed time) ie one three-hour examination.

-To view the specification for the qualification, click IFE Level 3 Certificate in Passive Fire Protection.
+The Book List for the IFE Level 3 Certificate Passive Fire Protection is available here.